Sobalvarro

 Sobalvarro/Sobalbarro is a surname with known origins in the Iberian Peninsula.
 The first record of the name appears in the Basque regions of Spain.
 The name was purportedly constructed by combining the family name of Soba with the newly given Christian name, Alvarro.

-After the birth of the Holy Roman Empire, it was common for Christianity to be forced onto families.
-Thus, after baptism a "Christian" name was given.
 Land mark history includes the "Valle de Soba" in Cantabria, Spain.

 The name appears between the 11th and 14th centuries in the northern Spanish region of Roncesvalles.
 References to the family name appear with increasing frequency from the 15th to the 19th century, especially in regards to the negotiation with the French in the Treaty of Devolutionin 1662.

 Shield

 The family shield, a silver sword on a red background, indicates the name is of military origin and proven valor.
 Many such shields were awarded to families for their heroic involvement in acts of war.
 On the coat of arms, red represents strength, power, and a fervent love to God and fellow man.
 The silver sword represents proven acts of valor in the battlefield.